google/software-product-sprint/walkthroughs/week-1-web-development/portfolio-walkthrough.md

 confirm that you can see your change.

 ## Uploading Images
+All  of the client-side files are stored in the `webapp` directory.
+In order to keep your images in one place, create a new `images` directory inside the `webapp` directory.

-To add images to your project, right-click the `src/main/webapp/images` directory and then select `Upload Files...` to select an image from your computer.
+Once you've created the `images` directory, right-click it and select `Upload Files...` to select an image from your computer.

 To reference an image in your `images` directory, use a path that starts with a